wearebraid/vueformulate.com/docs/guide/community/README.md

 <stack-overflow-link />

-### Vue Discord (Generalized help)
+### Vue Formulate Discord (Generalized help & discussion)

 Stack Overflow is not the right place to ask generalized "Why doesn't my code work" questions.
 It's intended to ask questions about isolated issues.
-If you're in need of more generalized help, consider asking it on the #code-help channel on the Vue discord server.
-If you are not already a member (it's free and open) you'll first need to use the invite link to join the server.
+If you're in need of more generalized help — or you just want to make connections within the Vue Formulate community — consider joining the official Vue Formulate Discord.
+If you are not already a member (it's free and open) you'll need to use the following invite link to join the server.

 <vue-discord-link />